lifepillar/vim-outlaw/README.md

 father or uncle (`-` or `+`).
 Press `<enter>` in Normal mode to quickly add a new brother.

-Folding and unfolding are performed using Vim's default mappings.
-In addition, I provide `gl` to set the fold level according to the level of the current line.
+Folding and unfolding are performed using Vim's default mappings and controlled using Vim's options (see `:h fold-options`).
+In addition, I provide `gl` to set the fold level according to the level of the current line, and `g:outlaw_auto_close` as a better suited alternative to setting `foldclose`.

 There's not much else you need to know about me.
 But if you want to know all the details, see **:h outlaw.txt**.